Cacti/documentation/Frequently-Asked-Questions.md

 itself.
 Browse to **Console > Configuration > Settings > Poller** _(tab)_ and
 check that the Cron Interval is defined as either 1 minute or 5 minutes.

-If the cron inteval is 5 minutes, then the schedule within the cron configuration file (normally /etc/cron.d/cacti) should be set to:
+If the cron interval is 5 minutes, then the schedule within the cron configuration file (normally /etc/cron.d/cacti) should be set to:

 ```console